mindspore-ai/docs/tutorials/source_en/advanced_use/debugging_in_pynative_mode.md

 ## Debugging Network Train Model

 In PyNative mode, the gradient can be calculated separately.
 As shown in the following example, `GradOperation` is used to calculate all input gradients of the function or the network.
+Note that the inputs have to be Tensor.

 **Example Code**